Trade Wars

 There is a limit of 30 slots available for each competition and students may sign up for one event.
 There will be two winners selected one for GMAW and one for SMAW.
 If there are spots available after the deadline has passed registered students will be offered those spots on a first come, first serve basis.

-The Welding and Tech X programs have teamed up to offer the 2025 World of Welding SMAW Champion.
+The Welding and Tech X programs have teamed up to offer the 2026 World of Welding SMAW Champion.

 This is a dual event where students may choose to compete in a Mig fillet welding competition or in a stick welding pipe to flange competition.

-Students should come prepared to compete with long pants/jeans/workpants and if they have it, are encouraged to bring their own helmet, jacket, gloves and safety glasses.
+Students should come prepared to compete with long pants/jeans/work pants and if they have it, are encouraged to bring their own helmet, jacket, gloves and safety glasses.
 We will have a limited number of extra PPE available to use.

 Interested students should have some welding experience prior to the event.